Lisieshy/RTouhou/README.md

 # Documentation

-Internal documentation generated with Doxygen.
+The documentation is generated using Doxygen.
+It uses the doxygen-awesome theme.